ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

 Looks great!
-Now I don't have to pass in the `sql.DB` as a separate input.
-It is less complicated, right?
-Not really.
+Now callers don't have to pass in the `sql.DB` as a separate input.
+What's the catch?

 ## Obfuscated inputs

-We have shifted the complexity from the method signature and hidden it behind an obscure object `context.Context`.
-Let's look at the method signature.
+The complexity has shifted from the method signature.
+It is now hidden it behind an obscure object `context.Context`.

 ```go
 func (s Service) GetUserByID(ctx context.Context, id int64) (*User, error)
 ```

-The complier and GoDoc will tell us this method only requires 2 input parameters.
-This is not true.
+The compiler will tell us this method only requires 2 input parameters.
+We know this is not true.
 It only _appears_ as though it requires 2 inputs.
 This method clearly requires 3 inputs, or it will not run as expected.
 One of the inputs is obfuscated behind `context.Context` but it is not communicated in the method signature.
 This will have more consequences.

 ## Implicit and unclear temporal coupling

-Using our example, there is nothing to communicate to the compiler or through GoDoc that the method expects `sql.DB` to be passed in through `context.Context`.
+Using our example, there is nothing to communicate to the compiler that the method expects `sql.DB` to be passed in through `context.Context`.

 ```go
 func (s Service) GetUserByID(ctx context.Context, id int64) (*User, error)